-Reports and key messages
+Reports and submissions

 This page contains information about Mental Health & Smoking Partnership reports, a key messages document for members of the Partnership and our position statement on e-cigarettes.

 This report presents the findings of a survey of NHS mental health trusts in England conducted by ASH for Public Health England in Spring 2019.
 It examines whether the Government’s objective for all mental health trusts to be smokefree by 2018 has been achieved.
 It describes both the extent to which smokefree policies and support to quit smoking has been adopted and the reality of local practice in delivering these policies.

 The survey finds that:

 - 1 in 5 mental health trusts still do not have a comprehensive smokefree policy in place, despite the Government deadline for implementation having passed last year

 - Staff behaviour often enables smoking, with staff accompanying patients on smoking breaks every day in 57% of trusts